rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Committee Head Selection
 ------------------------
 ### Eligibility
-Any student enrolled at RIT and in Henrietta, New York, United States during the term in which they would serve may be nominated to be a Committee Head.
+Any student enrolled at RIT in Henrietta, New York, United States and not be on co-op during the term in which they would serve may be nominated to be a Committee Head.
 Members cannot serve in Committee Head and Primary Officer positions concurrently.